 Best Winter / Snow Tires for Mercedes-Benz

-When it comes to tires, you are looking for a superior grip especially in snow and inclement weather.
-These tires can also be used in any season, but they will wear a lot faster because they are specifically designed for snow and ice.
-Here are some our top picks.
+When it comes to tires, you are looking for a superior grip, especially in snow and inclement weather.
+These tires can also be used in any season, but they will wear much faster because they are specifically designed for snow and ice.
+Here are some of our top picks.

 - Michelin X-ice XI3 Great snow traction and grip on ice.
 Provides a smooth, quiet ride.

 What to consider when buying tires for Mercedes-Benz

 Below you will find a tire buying guide provided by Consumer Reports.
 This is a must-watch video.
 It will help you gain a better understanding in factors to consider when buying new tires.
 Make a smart purchase and find the best tires for the buck you can install on your Mercedes-Benz.

 The tread is the most known tire feature.
 The tread contains durable rubber or composite materials divided by grooves that allow water to siphon off for maximum traction.
 The tread section in contact with the road is named the contact patch or footprint.

 Tread plays a key role in keeping you safe while you drive.

 The shoulder is where the tread begins to transition into the sidewall.
 This is an area that is going to wear damage if the tire is not inflated properly.

 The sidewall of a radial tire is usually reinforced with multiple layers of various materials, including steel cords.
 It provides strength while remaining flexible.

 The inner circle of a tire, where the sidewall ends and comes into contact with the rim, is called the bead.
 The bead needs to be incredibly strong and inflexible, as it has to prevent air from leaking out.